Having cell phones in meetings can be client killers

 What could the reason be?
 It might be a case of electronic display of insensitivity.
 (And yes, it’s a real thing.)

 Simply put, your phone at the meeting might be the problem.
+Having cell phones in meetings can be client killers.

 Here are the results of a USC Marshall School of Business study of cell phone use of business executives: